aarongable/draft-acme-ari/draft-aaron-acme-ari.md

 # Security Considerations

-The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in [@!RFC8555], Section [@!RFC8555, section 10.1].
+The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in [@!RFC8555, section 10.1], Section 10.1.

 This document specifies that `renewalInfo` resources **MUST** be exposed and accessed via unauthenticated GET requests, a departure from RFC8555’s requirement that clients must send POST-as-GET requests to fetch resources from the server.
 This is because the information contained in `renewalInfo` resources is not considered confidential, and because allowing `renewalInfo` to be easily cached is advantageous to shed load from clients which do not respect the Retry-After header.